 All retailers can show their products across Google for free.
-To become eligible, you must follow the required policies to show products on surfaces across Google, and meet one of two criteria:
+To become eligible, you must follow the required policies to show products on surfaces across Google.
+Additionally, you must meet one of the following criteria:

-- If you submit a feed through Google Merchant Center, you can participate in surfaces across Google by selecting the corresponding programme in Merchant Center.
+If you submit a feed through Google Merchant Center, you can participate in surfaces across Google.
+You can do this by selecting the corresponding programme in Merchant Center.

 How do I list my products on Google Shopping?

-You don’t need a Google Ads campaign to participate, but you do need to create a Google Merchant Center account and upload a product data feed.
+You don’t need a Google Ads campaign to participate.
+However, you do need to create a Google Merchant Center account and upload a product data feed.
 Sellers must opt-in to “surfaces across Google” to be eligible for organic visibility.

 A product data feed is simply a spreadsheet of data information about your products that Google uses to create your listing and match it to relevant searcher’s queries.
 Each product in your feed will need to have at least the following standard attributes:

-- Description: Up to 5,000 characters to describe your product, what makes it unique, helps match your product to a user’s specific search.
+Description: 5,000 characters maximum to describe your product and helps match your product to a user’s specific search.

-Current retailers with their products already in Google Merchant Centre can opt their products into these free Google Shopping listings by selecting “Surfaces across Google” and can view the performance of these free listings within Google Merchant Centre under the “Performance” tab.
+Current retailers with their products already in Google Merchant Center can opt their products into these free Google Shopping listings.
+This can be done by selecting “Surfaces across Google”.You can view the performance of these free listings within Google Merchant Center under the “Performance” tab.

 How will my product listings be displayed?

-Below are some examples of how your product listings will be displayed on various Google surfaces including Google images, search and shopping.
+The following are examples of how your product listings will appear on various Google surfaces.

 Integrations with eCommerce providers

 Google have promised to continue working to streamline the onboarding process over the coming weeks and months.
-This will include a new partnership with PayPal to allow merchants to link their accounts.
+For example, Google will partner with PayPal to allow merchants to link their accounts.